GabrielNakamura/BetaDiv_extension/README.md

 nperm= number of permutation used to compute p values of BD<sub>F</sub> or BD<sub>P</sub> and its components;

-method= method used to calculate Beta diversity and its components. "distance.based"  or "raw" (default);
+method= method used to calculate Beta diversity and its components.  "raw" (default) or "distance.based";

 ### output: